scikit-bio/scikit-bio/README.md

 bipy is available under the new BSD license.
-See [COPYING.txt](COPYING.txt) for bipy's license, and the ```licenses``` directory for the licenses of other software that is (either partially or wholelly) distributed with bipy.
+See [COPYING.txt](COPYING.txt) for bipy's license, and the ```licenses``` directory for the licenses of other software that is (either partially or entirely) distributed with bipy.

 bipy development
 ----------------